Hurricane Sandy disrupts Northeast U.S. telecom networks

 Comcast, whose headquarters is in Philadelphia and serves East Coast states, said that for the majority of customers, "Comcast service should be restored as power comes back on to their homes."

-Cellphone service was spotty for top wireless providers Verizon Wireless, AT&T Inc and T-Mobile USA, a unit of Deutsche Telekom, according to some customers.
+Cellphone service was spotty for top wireless providers Verizon Wireless, AT&T Inc (T.N) and T-Mobile USA, a unit of Deutsche Telekom (DTEGn.DE), according to some customers.

-Verizon Wireless, a venture of Verizon Communications and Vodafone Group, said on Tuesday afternoon that customers may be experiencing service issues and that about 94 percent of its cell sites were up and running.
+Verizon Wireless, a venture of Verizon Communications and Vodafone Group (VOD.L), said on Tuesday afternoon that customers may be experiencing service issues and that about 94 percent of its cell sites were up and running.

-Time Warner Cable said that while it has not seen any major damage to its infrastructure, its customers who do not have electricity do not have cable services.
+Time Warner Cable said that while it has not seen any major damage to its infrastructure, its customers who do no have electricity do not have cable services.

 Millions of people in the eastern United States awoke on Tuesday to flooded homes, fallen trees and widespread power outages caused by Sandy, which swamped New York City's subway system and submerged streets in Manhattan's financial district.